National Audio Company

 National Audio Company is a cassette tape manufacturer located in Springfield, Missouri.
-It was established in 1968 by Steve Stepp and his father, Warren Stepp, and is the largest cassette tape manufacturer in the world.
+It was established in 1968 by Steve Stepp and his father, Warren Stepp, and is the largest cassette tape manufacturer in the world.The National Audio Company produces millions of cassettes and works with over 5,000 independent labels each year.
+Since its inception, it has acted as a central force in the cassette culture and works to keep analog audio alive.